If you have products that are available in multiple colors, sizes, materials, etc., they are considered to be products with "variations."

 4. Add Prices, SKUs & More

-Now that you’ve created your variations, you're ready to move down the page.
-The next section deals with pricing:
+Now that you’ve created your variations, you're ready to add pricing.

 If all of your product options have the same price, enter a single MSRP and a single site price in the corresponding fields (as seen above).
-However, if certain options are more or less expensive, check one or both checkboxes above the price fields.
+However, if certain options are more or less expensive, check one or both checkboxes.
 This allows you to specify prices for each option via a grid.

 Continue to move down the page.
 In the "List of Variations" section, check the boxes that correspond to UPC (Universal Product Code) or MPN (Manufacturer Part Number) codes.
 After you check the boxes, fields appear in the grid to accommodate this information.